Contract agreement for

 Payment for sessions

-Fees are £50 per session.
-Payment for sessions will be made before the session or on the same day as the session by bank transfer or at the session by chip and pin.
+Fees are £55 per session.
+Payment for sessions will be made before the session or on the same day as the session by bank transfer or at the session with cash.
 Please note that your name may appear on Acorn Counselling Therapy bank statements.
 The statements will be seen by myself, Counsellor and Giancarlo Squillaci, business manager of Acorn Counselling Therapy.

 The bank details to make the payments by bank transfer are;